Cam-K/erNES/README.md

 ## Description

-An NES emulator using SDL2 as it's graphics library that is able to boot games such as Castlevania and Super Mario Bros.
+A NES emulator using SDL2 as it's graphics library that is able to boot games such as Castlevania and Super Mario Bros.

 Features a CPU tester to check the core against the Tom Harte processor routines, with the appropriate JSON data.